kristine-loh/kristine-loh.github.io/_pages/leadership.md

 SWENext Newsletter Reporter | February 2020 to Present
  * Interview and feature a unique engineer for monthly high school SWENext Newsletter
- * Write "day in the life" stories about remarkable women engineers to introduce various fields of engineering to K-12 girls
+ * Write "day in the life" stories about remarkable women engineers to introduce various fields of engineering to K-12 students
+ * Facilitator for two SWENext Connect workshops

 *Drexel University Section*<br/>
 Membership Director | December 2018 to December 2019